cjacker/opensource-toolchain-gd32vf103/README.md

 *   Nuclei official toolchain

-Nucleisys provide prebuilt toolchain, you can download it from https://nucleisys.com/download.php. up to now, the lastest version is [nuclei_riscv_newlibc_prebuilt_linux64_2022.12.tar.bz2](https://nucleisys.com/upload/files/toochain/gcc/nuclei_riscv_newlibc_prebuilt_linux64_2022.12.tar.bz2).
+Nucleisys provide prebuilt toolchain, you can download it from https://nucleisys.com/download.php. up to now, the lastest release is [nuclei_riscv_newlibc_prebuilt_linux64_2022.12.tar.bz2](https://nucleisys.com/upload/files/toochain/gcc/nuclei_riscv_newlibc_prebuilt_linux64_2022.12.tar.bz2), it contains riscv-gcc v10.2.0.

 Download and extract it to somewhere and modify the PATH env, for example: